ra101/tonic-jupyter-theme-edit/README.md

 ## Difference
 - Changed floating header to fixed one.
-- Added Tables that go with dark theme.
+- Styled Tables that go with dark theme.
+- Changed Input Style.
+- Some Font and Color pallet changes.
+- Less white.

 <br>